ichard26/toomanycards/SECURITY.md

 > TMC's authentication design came from [this dev.to article][dev-to-auth].

-TMC uses both session IDs and refresh cookies for authentication.
-Upon logging in, TMC's API returns a session ID and a refresh cookie.
+TMC uses both access tokens and refresh cookies for authentication.
+Upon logging in, TMC's API returns an access token and a refresh cookie.

-Session IDs are used to authenticate with the API.
+Access tokens are used to authenticate with the API.
 They are short-lived and only stored in memory to avoid CSRF (and localStorage attacks).
-Once expired, the frontend MUST request a new session (POST `/api/refresh-session`) using the refresh 🍪.
+Once expired, the frontend MUST request a new access token (POST `/api/refresh-session`) using the refresh 🍪.

 The 🍪 is secured with the `HttpOnly`, `SameSite=lax`, and `Secure` flags.
-And since it can only access the `/api/refresh-session` endpoint, a CSRF wouldn't be able to do anything than generate a new session ID that's unreadable due to the Same Origin Policy.
+And since it can only access the `/api/refresh-session` endpoint, a CSRF wouldn't be able to do anything than generate a new access token that's unreadable due to the Same Origin Policy.

 On the first visit, the frontend will attempt refreshing the session to obtain a new session ID for future use.
 If the user has logged in previously, the refresh 🍪 will be passed along, allowing the refresh request to succeed.
 Otherwise, the API will return 401 Unauthorized and logging in will be required.

-The session ID is bound to the refresh 🍪.
-Refreshing the session ID will invalidate the previous session ID bound to the 🍪 regardless if it has expired or not.
+The access token is bound to the refresh 🍪.
+Refreshing the access token will invalidate the previous access token bound to the 🍪 regardless if it has expired or not.
 Both tokens are generated from a (presumably high quality) CSPRNG via the [`secrets.token_hex()`][token_hex] function.

 > **Note**: yes, I know this sounds inefficient and janky, but it's easy to implement and